POPAI Awards 2019 _

 In the early stages of our research, the ability to provide a customer journey which would seamlessly link with TSE’s online platform and create an ‘easy to shop’ experience was of high importance.
-The store needed to reflect the brand’s understanding of the motivation which kept consumers progressing in their experience and the emotional journey which would satisfy the three stages of interaction: aspiration, education and indulgence.
 Dynamic, artful displays of product, clearly delineated by consumer personas showcase the fashion-forward activewear, appealing to both the sports practitioners as well as those who simply enjoy wearing the best collection of brands available.

 Defining the brand in a physical space